floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Divorce Records in Florida?

 Divorce records are available to the public and may be accessed by authorized persons.
-Authorized persons include the actual parties involved and the legal practitioners that were a part of the divorce proceedings.
+Authorized persons include the actual parties involved and the legal practitioners who were a part of the divorce proceedings.
 In Florida, divorce records may be obtained through any of these means;

 • By mail-in request to the Clerk of the Circuit Court where the divorce was finalized